 What to expect from counselling

 Counselling can help you to understand yourself and your situation more clearly, perhaps from new and surprising perspectives.
 It can help you develop your own strengths and inner resources.
 Talking about things may take time, and will not necessarily be concluded quickly.
-Since no one can predict an individual’s journey through grieving, at Highland Hospice there is no specified number of meetings.
+At Highland Hospice there is no specified number of meetings.
 You may find that one or two sessions are enough for you or you may prefer to continue over a longer period of time.
 As part of the counselling process you and your counsellor will regularly review your work together, aiming towards a time when it can be concluded.

 You can of course choose to stop counselling at any point; you do not have to give a reason.
 However it can be a helpful and rewarding part of the counselling process to anticipate and plan the ending together; to talk about it, and to reflect together on the work that has been done.